simooo6/Software_Engineering_Project/README.md

 Software Engineering Project 2024/25
-Address Book like Java Application called "BricoRubrica", developed to provide an interactive way to manage telephone contacts and/or e-mails.
+Address Book-like Java Application called "BricoRubrica", developed to provide an interactive way to manage telephone contacts and/or e-mails.

 Requirements Analysis, Design and Development Team: